INSRapperswil/green-path-optimizer/README.md

 The data displayed in this dashboard was exported via IPFIX with the **raw export** mechanism and includes only data of packets which used _MIN_ or _MAX_ aggregation.
 Information contained is:

-- An absolute and relative voting<!--REVIEW: voting?--> about which routers are the most efficient and most inefficient respectively
+- An absolut and relative discovery about how many times a router is the most efficient or most ineffcient on a specific path
 - Most efficient hop discovery per path
-- Most inefficient hop discover per path <!--REVIEW discovery as above? discovered maybe?
-What's the difference to the first line?-->
+- Most inefficient hop discovery per path

 ##### Path Statistics